 Finally, an education rooted in the liberal arts prepares leaders and citizens to consider their decisions from the broadest possible perspective.
 Good decisions need to be informed by concepts of beauty, justice, order, etc. The study in the broad sweep of disciplines that is typical of a liberal arts education informs and trains a future leader in considerations of these types.

 What role does history play in a liberal arts education?
 History has long had a central role in the liberal arts, as evidenced even in the history of PC.
 Understanding the actions of past people, seeing the causes of events and the results of decisions, and evaluating their recorded thoughts all contribute to the development of the skills and attributes desired of one trained in the liberal arts.
 The study of history introduces students to the stories and cultures of other peoples, places, and times; it equips students with the learning skills of research, data management, and organization; and it causes students to evaluate current opinions, form new ones, and communicate with clarity and persuasion.
 Far from limiting students to a narrow range of occupational options, the study of history in the honored tradition of the liberal arts, prepares the person to accomplish what they set their hands and minds to doing.*

 The study of history, therefore, rests at the heart of a liberal arts education.
-Elsewhere in the History Department’s webpages, you will find testimonials of alumni, experiences of current majors, and the activities of faculty past and present that demonstrate that what is described above actually happens.
+Elsewhere in the History Department’s web pages, you will find testimonials, experiences of current majors, and the activities of faculty past and present that demonstrate that what has been described above actually happens.
 We are glad that you are considering joining us.